-Week-long and 10-day adventure trips allow Expedition campers (rising 10th-12th grades) to hone their skills in specific activities: Backpacking, Rock Climbing, Horseback Riding, Kayaking, or Canoeing.
+Week-long, 10-day, and 11-day adventure trips allow Expedition campers (rising 10th-12th grades) to hone their skills in specific activities: Backpacking, Rock Climbing, Horseback Riding, Kayaking, or Canoeing.
 After 1-2 nights at the Expedition Site, living groups set up tarp shelter camp sites on the trail, along the river, or at the rock face.

 Cumberland Island Adventure

 Start your adventure with a guided canoe tour through the Okefenokee Swamp before heading to Cumberland Island.
 Spend the remainder of the trip hiking through maritime forest, relaxing and playing at the beach, visiting historical landmarks, and practicing newly developed outdoor skills.

 Backpackers spend four and a half days hiking on the Benton MacKaye and Appalachian Trails.
 Fun side trips and stops at scenic points are included.
 Gain the skills and confidence to coordinate a backpacking trip on your own.
 Mild to moderate terrain, a pristine waterfall, breathtaking views, and a day on the banks of the Toccoa River make this trip perfect for beginner and advanced hikers alike.